Ardha Chandra Chapasana How To Enhance Your Flexibility

 Remember to do the warm-up and the Preparatory poses before doing this asana, this would help to loosen the muscles.

-1. Start by coming to the Tadasana (mountain pose) pose, take some deep breaths relax your body parts, and keep your arms alongside your body and feet together.
+1. Start by coming to the Tadasana (mountain pose), take some deep breaths relax your body parts, and keep your arms alongside your body and feet together.

 2. Distribute the weight evenly on both feet.
 Inhale deeply and lift your arms up and straight.